Avi241/programbot/README.md

    # To open a new bash shell of this container

-    docker exec -it drone bash
+    docker exec -it programbot bash

    # To Run Simulation
    roslaunch inter_iit_sbb_description empty_world.launch